op07n/Blog/src/posts/How-I-run-this-blog-with-travis.md

 ---

 I forked this blog from [ktquez/vuepress-theme-ktquez-starter](https://github.com/ktquez/vuepress-theme-ktquez-starter) .
-I tweaked it a little bit to build it with https://travis-ci.org for free.
+I tweaked it a little bit to build it with [https://travis-ci.org](https://travis-ci.org) for free.

 Here is what I did:

-I use two repositories: https://github.com/op07n/Blog  and https://github.com/op07n/op07n.github.io.
+I use two repositories: [Blog](https://github.com/op07n/Blog)  and [op07n.github.io](https://github.com/op07n/op07n.github.io).

-The Blog repository is used to upload the new posts, and the other is automatically generated for travis-ci.
+The Blog repository is used to upload the new posts, and the other is automatically generated for **travis-ci**.

- I created a new repository called op07n.github.io and added a few files in  Blog repository:
+ I created a new repository called op07n.github.io and added a few files in **Blog** repository:

 *.travis.yml*